 While the native task manager and

-htop utility that are shipped with most desktop Linux distributions are adequate for a general overview of system resources, they don’t provide a great UI for delving into the deeper metrics.
+htop utility that are shipped with most desktop Linux distributions are adequate for a general overview of system resources, they don’t provide such a great UI for delving into deeper metrics.

 It would be really neat to have an ultra-detailed overview of system metrics across CPU/RAM/Disk, networking, cgroups, applications proceses, etc.

-Open up a terminal, and run the following command:
+Open up your preferred terminal, and run the following command:

 bash <(curl -Ss https://my-netdata.io/kickstart.sh)

 That will build Netdata from source based on your Linux distribution (probably asking for